queter/sro2kmm/README.md

-#SRO2KMM

 ## Overview

-SRO2KMM is a shell script calling an Ansible playbook which will run in specific nodes of an existing OpenShift cluster in order to migrate the kernel modules loaded by Special Resource Operator (SRO) to the newer Kernel Module Management operator (KMM).
+`sro2kmm` is a shell script running an Ansible playbook in specific nodes of an existing OpenShift cluster in order to migrate the kernel modules loaded by Special Resource Operator (SRO) to the newer Kernel Module Management operator (KMM).

 ## Requirements